pa-digital/dft-dtro-api-docs/dft-theme/src/dft_theme/pages/terms_and_conditions.rst

 5. Cyber Assurance Principles
 *****************************

-Risk Management: We regularly assess and manage risks related to the use of our service, including vulnerability assessments and threat modeling.
+Risk Management: We regularly assess and manage risks related to the use of our service, including vulnerability assessments and threat modelling.

-Incident Response: In the event of a data breach or security incident, we will notify affected users in accordance with servicelicable laws and regulations.
+Incident Response: In the event of a data breach or security incident, we will notify affected users in accordance with applicable laws and regulations.

 Continuous Monitoring: We maintain ongoing monitoring of our systems to detect and respond to security threats promptly.